miguel93041/urlshortener/README.md

 ### Description
 Generate a QR code for any shortened URL, offering an alternative access method.
 ### Libraries
+We have used zxing.qrcode that has allowed us to generate a QR from a URL.
+ZXing (Zebra Crossing) is an open-source library for encoding and decoding various barcode formats, including QR codes.
+The zxing.qrcode module specifically allows for the generation and reading of QR codes, making it easy to convert text or URLs into QR codes and vice versa.
 ### How to run the PoC
 When you write a URL in the input field and click on the shorten button, the QR is automatically generated below the shortened url.
 ### Tests